eclipse-iceoryx/iceoryx/doc/design/draft/eventdriven-callbacks.md

                          | ----------------------------------------+---------> |
 ```
   - **Signal an event from subscriber:** `EventNotifier.notify()` is called which sets an, to the subscriber
-      assigned flag, to true and `EventListener` will wake up.
+      attached flag, to true and `EventListener` will wake up.
 ```
   Subscriber          EventNotifier                EventVariableData.m_activeNotifications
     |   notify()           |                                            |